medfm-flare/FLARE25-MLLM3D/README.md

 Output:
 - `predictions.csv`: Contains global and local VQA predictions.
-- For chains, answers should be comma-separated.
+- For chains, answers should be separated by a "|".
 For example:
   ```
-  Yes, Enlarged volume, smooth surface, narrowed fissures
+  Yes|Abdominal aorta and its branches|Atherosclerosis
   ```

 We use the script `eval_vqa.py` to evaluate predictions.